hamza15/GKE-Flask-HELM/README.md

 - Container Creation
 - Helm Chart Templating

 This guide will go over the process of creating the backend application which is a simple REST API with two routes /will which returns "Hello World" in JSON format and /ready route which returns "It works!" in JSON format.
 We will walk through the process of containerzing this application in a light weight and secure manner.
 And finaly, we'll cover templating the deployment phase of our application using Helm.
-Our templating will cover deploying TCP liveness and readiness probes on each routes to allow for durability and availability of our application.
+Our templating will cover deploying TCP liveness and readiness probes on each route to allow for durability and availability of our application.

 ## Prerequisites:
 The following is a list of dependencies before we begin to deploy: